zbhavyai/.github/.github/SECURITY.md

 ## Reporting a vulnerability

-If you discover a security vulnerability, please do not open a public issue.
-Instead, please report it by emailing [zbhavyai@gmail.com](mailto:zbhavyai@gmail.com).
+Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.

+Instead, please send an email to [zbhavyai@gmail.com](mailto:zbhavyai@gmail.com).
 I ask that you give me sufficient time to investigate and address the vulnerability before disclosing it publicly.

 Please include the following details in your report: